CrazyJoey4/BigDataProject/README.md

-# This is a project about to identify which food category has the highest effect in diabetes level using Tesco Grocery 1.0 Dataset
+# This is a project about to identify which food category has the highest negative effect in diabetes level using Tesco Grocery 1.0 Dataset